Synkevych/it_academy/Ruby/Procs.md

 # Procs

 A proc is a saved block we can use over and over.
+Also similar to the ampersand operator, a Proc object preceded by an ampersand during a method call will be replaced by the block that it contains.
+Yield may then be used.

 ```ruby
 multiply_of_3 = Proc.new do |n|